|

 POSTULATE Definition & Meaning - Merriam-Webster

 When you postulate an idea or theory you suggest that it is true especially for the purposes of an argument or discussion.
-The word is mostly at home in formal and academic contexts, but don’t let that stop you from postulating, for example, that takeout for dinner makes sense given the cook’s delayed return home from work.

-POSTULATE | English meaning - Cambridge Dictionary
+POSTULATE | definition in the Cambridge English Dictionary

 POSTULATE definition and meaning | Collins English Dictionary